 Any kid worth his or her Rocket Dogs knows the only real answer to the “How was your day, honey?” question is, “Fine, Mom.”
 And when we prod for more information, we get the eye roll.
-So how do we get our kids to talk to us in more than monosyllables?
+Why is communicating with teenagers so difficult?
+How do we get our kids to talk to us in more than monosyllables?
 Sometimes it’s by asking them what they think about … stuff.

 According to Dr. Richard Lerner in his book The Good Teen, keeping the lines of communication open between parents and kids is a great way to nurture healthy relationships with children.
 That means parents have to be ready to discuss almost anything.
 And it means being willing to listen to what kids have to say about what’s important to them.
 For example: